youhanmo/DRFuzz/README.md

 `--coverage` refers to the coverage used guide the fuzzing process; please set it to 'change' if you want to use `DRFuzz`; other choices are for compared approaches such as DeepHunter.

 `--time` refers to the time of running our experiments.
 We set it to 1440 minutes (24 hours) for our experiment.
+For quick installation, you can set it to 5 minutes as a try.

 ## Reusability